Sorry, Sorry (album)

 Sorry, Sorry is the third studio album by South Korean boy band Super Junior, released on March 12, 2009, in South Korea.
 Sorry, Sorry was a critically and commercially successful hit in Asia, becoming 2009's best-selling Korean-language album in South Korea, Taiwan, Thailand, China, and the Philippines.
 In less than a week after pre-orders were announced, over 150,000 copies were pre-ordered.
 According to South Korea's Hanteo Charts, it debuted at 1st on the charts with almost 30,000 copies sold on the first day.
 The album won a Disk Daesang (Album of the Year) at the 2009 Golden Disk Awards.
-Sorry, Sorry became the last album of the group to feature members Han Geng and Kibum.
+Sorry, Sorry became the last album to feature the group's full 13 member lineup, with Han Geng departing by the end of the year, while Kangin and Kibum would begin a hiatus period before the next album.

 Recording and production

 In July 2008, Super Junior announced the initial preparations for Sorry, Sorry.
 In November 2008, Kyuhyun wrote in his fancafe stating that he was preparing for the third album "bit by bit".
 During a press conference in January 2009 for a Super Show encore concert in Seoul, Kang-in stated that the album will be in a style that will make the audience see a different side of Super Junior.
 He further commented that while their second album Don't Don did well in 2007, activities promoting the album were lacking due to the activities of different subgroups.
 Therefore, there will be a concentrated effort to increase promotional activities in order to make Sorry, Sorry more successful.
 On March 2, SM announced the official release date to be March 12, 2009.

 An image teaser of the album was released on March 4, 2009 and a video teaser of the album was released on March 6.
 "Sorry, Sorry" was released as a digital single through various Korean MP3 sites on March 9.

 The album's second promotional single "It's You" was revealed on May 11, 2009.
 After only five hours of release, the single became the #1 song on Cyworld's Music Charts.
 A repackaged version of Sorry, Sorry, with four new bonus tracks which included "It's You", was released on May 14, 2009.